 Limit your speed.
 Driving on complicated gravel roads full of sand and ash or mud requires a slow speed.
 Do not rush; it can destroy your vehicle and be dangerous for you and your loved ones.

 If you plan on fording rivers, then it is essential to know if heavy rain is falling in other regions close to where the river runs.
 This rain can raise the river level in no time.
 Do check this information right before crossing.
 Never cross a river where the water is calm, as this would be the deeper area — changing gears while in the other is not recommended either.

-Complete information on Iceland’s Highlands F-Roads
+Complete information on the Highlands' F-Roads

-That is everything you need to know when travelling in Iceland.
+That is everything you need to know when traveling in Iceland.
 The Highlands are Mother Nature at her best.
 So if you want to enjoy it, be sure to follow our instructions.
 Driving in Iceland is not hard when done on the main roads.
 On the other hand, F-Roads are not easy but they are absolutely worth it.
 Have a safe trip!